Mr William Collins: Background

-Mr William Collins, 25 years old as the novel begins, is Mr Bennet's distant cousin, a clergyman, and the heir presumptive to Mr Bennet's estate of Longbourn.
-The property is entailed to heirs male, meaning that Mr Bennet's daughters and their issue cannot inherit after Mr. Bennet dies.
+Mr William Collins, 25 years old when the novel begins, is Mr Bennet's distant cousin, a clergyman, and the presumptive inheritor of Mr Bennet's estate of Longbourn.
+The property is entailed to male heirs, meaning that Mr Bennet's daughters and their issue cannot inherit after Mr Bennet dies.
 Unless Mr Bennet has a son (which he and Mrs Bennet have no expectation of), the estate of £2,000-per-annum will pass to Mr Collins.

-Born to a father who is described as "illiterate and miserly", the son, William Collins is not much better '(sans the miser part)'.
-The greatest part of his life has been spent under the guidance of his father (who dies shortly before events at the beginning of the novel).
+Born to a father who is described as "illiterate and miserly", the son, William, is not much better.
+The greatest part of his life has been spent under the guidance of his father (who dies shortly before the beginning of the novel).
 The result is a younger Collins who is "not a sensible man, and the deficiency of nature had been but little assisted by education or society": having "belonged to one of the universities" (either Oxford or Cambridge), he "merely kept the necessary terms, without forming at it any useful acquaintance", nor accomplishments.
-So despite his time spent in university, his view of the world is apparently scarce more informed or profound than Mrs. Bennet's.
+So despite his time spent in university, his view of the world is apparently scarcely more informed or profound than Mrs Bennet's (a fact that would cast doubts upon the perspicuity of the Bishop who oversaw Mr Collins's ordination, in the eyes of the reader).
 His manner is obsequious and he readily defers to and flatters his social superiors.
-Physically, he is described as a "tall, heavy looking young man of five and twenty.
+He is described as a "tall, heavy looking young man of five and twenty.
 His air was grave and stately, and his manners were very formal".